 Eggs are safe for diabetics.
 They are so nutritious, versatile and of course tasty, they can be eaten regularly as part of a healthy diet.
 If you do have health concerns you should consult your medical practitioner.

-Eggs with double yolks are formed by young hens whose laying cycle hasn’t yet settled into a pattern.
+Eggs with double yolks are formed by young hens whose laying cycle hasn’t yet settled into a pattern or older hens that produce larger-sized eggs.
 As the yolks move through the reproductive tract they can bump into each other and become enveloped with albumen (egg white) forming a double-yolked egg.

 The “min” weight on the pack refers to the total weight of the eggs in that particular carton.
 The allowable weight range for: